 Before all the mustaches moved to town, a pioneering chef named Margot McCormack opened a cozy little restaurant in Five Points serving comforting Southern French and Italian peasant dishes.
 That was 13 years ago.
 Margot Café was pretty much the only reason anyone crossed over the Cumberland for a meal.
 Today she’s the grand dame of trendy East Nashville in a corral of pig tattoos.

 The menus as Margot Café and its nearby European-style café sister, Marche Artisan Foods, present straightforward, thoughtful seasonal cooking.
-Encouraged by vegetarian members of the team, Margot makes it a point to always offer a meatless entrée featuring local produce and interesting grains, like the crowd pleasing Winter White Plate – roasted cauliflower polenta.
-Great for cold weather, creamy, rich Tennessee polenta is topped with oven-roasted cauliflower, crumbled Gorgonzola, toasted hazelnuts and a parsley or fresh herb garnish.
+Encouraged by vegetarian members of the team, Margot makes it a point to always offer a meatless entrée featuring local produce and interesting grains, like the crowd-pleasing Winter White Plate – roasted cauliflower polenta.
+Great for cold weather, creamy, rich Tennessee polenta is topped with oven-roasted cauliflower, crumbled Gorgonzola, toasted hazelnuts and parsley or fresh herb garnish.
 It’s a great recipe for home cooks as a meatless entrée or as a hearty side to a winter braise, oven roast chicken or simply grilled meats.

 - 1 cup polenta, wholegrain stone-ground, if possible